gabricarte/pokemon-card/README.md

    `npm start`

 4. Open http://localhost:3000 in your web browser to view the application.
-   Usage

 5. Once the application is running, you can use it to view information about any Pokemon.
 Simply press "Capture" and the application will display a card with information about the Pokemon, including its attack, speed, HP, and defense.

-Contributing
-If you want to contribute to this project, follow the instructions below:

 # Credits